Scott St. George

 Current and FORMER GROUP MEMBERS

 I advise students enrolled in the M.A. and Ph.D. programs in Geography and am able to serve on graduate committees for students completing other degree programs at Minnesota.
-My students have won major university- and college-level awards, and alumni members of my group are employed by state and federal agencies and major non-profits or are pursuing doctoral degrees at other leading institutions.
+Group members have won major university- and college-level awards, and alumni are employed by state and federal agencies and major non-profits or are pursuing doctoral degrees at other leading institutions.

 Ph.D. in Geography (in progress)